-Moderate to high levels of support for their learning needs in combination with 2 other areas at a moderate to high level.
-The 3 areas of need combined to reduce a student's ability to access learning.
+Moderate to high levels of support for their learning needs in combination with two other areas at a moderate to high level.
+The three areas of need combined to reduce a student's ability to access learning.
 Note that Criterion 9 involves needs at a moderate to high level

 Definitions of high and very high needs for ORS

 A student is considered to have very high needs if the student needs:

 teaching and learning programmes completely adapted to meet their needs (this is for students who have extremely delayed cognitive development), or

 specialist help to communicate with other people face-to-face – this is for students who rely totally on signing or Braille for reading and writing or help from a trained person after receiving a cochlear implant, or

 weekly help from a specialist and/or monthly monitoring by a specialist, and daily support from a teacher aide to help with mobility and positioning or personal care (this is for students who have an extremely severe physical disability), or

 weekly help from a specialist, or monthly monitoring by a specialist with daily support by others to help with a severe disorder of language use and social communication (for example, for students who have profound autism).

 Examples of very high needs.

 has extremely delayed cognitive development and at age five their developmental level is similar to that of an infant around 12 months old – for example, they’re learning to wave bye-bye, to take turns at making sounds, to respond to their name, to imitate a simple action, to smile at a familiar person.